 Before hiring us (or any other online marketing firm) to handle your social media marketing, ask yourself these questions:

 - Do I have the funds to cover the online PR campaign?
 Online PR and social media marketing often take some time to develop (usually, it's about 2-3 months before the ROI covers our fees).
 You can't just hire an online PR agency for a few weeks and expect to see sales go through the roof immediately, so if you don't have the funds to stay the course and see the campaign through, you should hold off until you do.

-These are all things that we ask ourselves before signing on new clients — and we're pretty honest with potential clients about all of these points.
+These are all things that we ask ourselves before signing on new clients -- and we're pretty honest with potential clients about all of these points.
 If your website needs a makeover, we'll tell you (and even refer you to the right web designer for the job).
 If your margins aren't big enough to cover our costs, we'll let you know.
-If your baby is ugly, we'll tell you we're at capacity and can't take on any more clients right now.

 However, other online PR firms may not be so up front.
-Before shelling out a ton of cash on social media marketing, make sure that your products/services are something that people will actually pay for, your website is ready for the increase in traffic and you're ready for the cost involved with running the campaign correctly.
+Before shelling out a ton of cash on online PR, make sure that your products/services are something that people will actually pay for, your website is ready for the increase in traffic and you're ready for the cost involved with running the campaign correctly.
 If you have all of those bases covered, feel free to contact us about what we can do to take your company to the next level!